|Best overall||Focal Utopia 2022||SEE IT||

 The DT 1990s feature titanium-coated acoustic fabric and precision-woven textiles that help inform its balanced sound.
 These sleek, black cans feature big, perforated earcups and come with two sets of interchangeable earpads, which let you choose between sonic profiles with a neutral frequency response or a slight bass boost.
 At $559, the DT 1990s are a big investment for home studio aficionados, but beyer helps you justify the expense by throwing in tons of accessories, including the earpads, straight and coiled cables, hard case, and a cleaning solution and pad.
 Bonus: The qualities that make the DT 1990s great for mixing—detailed imaging and crisp transients, for example—also make them great for gaming, giving you an immersive experience and maybe even a competitive edge.

 Fan of the DT 1990s but not their hefty price tag?
 Consider beyer’s 900 PRO X open-back headphones, which feature a newly developed driver and provide a similar-style reference vibe but cost around $279.
-(For a deep dive of the entire PRO X line, check out our review.)
+(For a deep dive into the entire PRO X line, check out our review.)
 For those tracking on a stricter budget, Audio-Technica’s wildly popular ATH-M20x over-ear, closed-back mixing headphones run just $49.

 Q: Which are the best headphones for working out?